Strong Support For Victims Of Workplace Sexual Harassment

-At Cleveland Lehner Cassidy, we don’t take sexual harassment claims lightly.
-We believe these are serious violations against a person’s rights to avoid a hostile work environment, and we strive to help them hold employers and coworkers accountable for their unlawful behavior.
+At Cleveland Lehner Cassidy, we take sexual harassment claims seriously.
+We believe that it violates a person’s right to a safe working environment, and we help those victims hold employers and coworkers accountable for their unlawful behavior.

 Understanding Indiana Sexual Harassment Laws

 Not every type of unwanted behavior in the workplace constitutes illegal harassment.
-While minor, isolated incidents and behavior likely will not constitute sexual harassment.
+Minor behavior or isolated incidents likely will not constitute sexual harassment.
 On the other hand, behavior that is so severe or pervasive that it creates a hostile work environment is illegal.

 To help determine whether you have been the victim of illegal sexual harassment, ask yourself the following questions:

-- Have you been exposed to sexually offensive behavior, language, or visuals in the workplace?
+- Have you been exposed to sexually explicit language or images in the workplace?

-- Have you been offered a salary advancement or pay increase in exchange for sexual favors, or have you been demoted or had your pay reduced because you rebuffed sexual advances?
+- Have you been offered a raise, a promotion or other job perks in exchange for sexual favors, or have you been demoted or had your pay reduced because you rebuffed sexual advances?

 Quid Pro Quo Sexual Harassment